Prunus armeniaca: Origin, domestication and diffusion

-The cultivated apricot diffused towards west by two main routes: one is Central Asia → West Asia → Mediterranean Europe & North Africa, and the other is Central Asia → continental Europe.
+The cultivated apricot diffused westward by two main routes: one is Central Asia → West Asia → Mediterranean Europe & North Africa, and the other is Central Asia → continental Europe.
 In addition, the cultivated apricot from Japan had a minor contribution to that in Mediterranean Europe.

 History of cultivation

+Eastern Eurasia

+The earliest archaeological evidence for apricots comes from Kuahuqao (6,000–5,400 BCE) in East China.
+Beginning in about the seventh century, apricots in China have been preserved by various methods, including salting and smoking, and the more common drying.
+Hubei is noted for its black smoked apricots.

+Archaeological evidence shows that apricot cultivation had occurred in Kashmir by the 2nd millennium BCE.